Human Trafficking is the movement of people by deception and coercion

-NOTE: Whilst many survivors of human trafficking networks are kept behind locked doors, many more are often present and working right in front of us: for example on construction sites, in restaurants, old people’s homes, nail salons, farms, and hotels.
+- Whilst many survivors of human trafficking networks are kept behind locked doors, many more are often working right in front of us: for example on construction sites, in restaurants, old people’s homes, nail salons, farms, and hotels.

-Traffickers’ often use coercion – such as threats of deportation and harm to a survivor or their family members, and these threats are often so powerful that it immobilises the survivor from accessing any help at all.
+- Traffickers’ often use coercion – such as threats of deportation and harm to a survivor or their family members.
+These threats are often so powerful that it immobilises the survivor from accessing any help at all.
 They also use a multitude of transport routes to ‘import’ and ‘export’ their victims and often need places to ‘store’ them.

 6 SIGNS OF TRAFFICKING IN YOUR COMMUNITY